viribuztech/svelteapp/readme.md

-# This is a repo for our new GCP devops project
+# Docker Flask application

+- This app is written in python
+- It should be deployed on GKE